 Usually only a small set of countries are used in any comparison, typically limited to so-called “civilized,” as Hemenway or Morgan calls them, or “developed” countries.
 It isn’t clear what is meant by “civilized” countries, so what can Americans learn from these other “developed” nations?
-Using the developed nations as defined by the Organisation for Economic Co-operation and Development (OECD), non-US developed countries in fact show that more gun ownership as measured by the Small Arms Survey is associated with fewer homicides (Mexico, with a homicide rate of 18.2, isn’t shown in the figure, but it is included in the estimate).
+Using the developed nations as defined by the Organisation for Economic Co-operation and Development (OECD), developed countries in fact show that more gun ownership as measured by the Small Arms Survey is associated with fewer homicides.
+First, this is how homicide rates vary across developed countries.

 Yet, even though the cross-country data implies that more guns equals fewer homicides, this type of comparison isn’t very convincing.
 There is a real problem in using cross-sectional data.
 Suppose for the sake of argument that high-crime countries are the ones that most frequently adopt the most stringent gun control laws.
 What if gun control actually lowered crime, but not by enough to reduce rates to the same low levels prevailing in the majority of countries that did not adopt the laws.
 Looking across countries, it would then falsely appear that stricter gun control resulted in higher crime.
 Economists refer to this as an “endogeniety” problem.
 The adoption of the policy is a reaction to other events (that is, “endogenous”), in this case crime.
 To resolve this, one must examine how the high-crime areas that chose to adopt the controls changed over time —not only relative to their own past levels but also relative to areas that did not institute such controls.
 Below is part of a long discussion in The Bias Against Guns, Chp.
 5 (More Guns, Less Crime also has a long discussion in Chp.
 2).